AmnElDawla/OasisPro/README.md

 ![](image/Image16.PNG)

-After doing this, we will pull from the repository any new updated or added files using git pull as seen in the images below.
+After doing this, we will pull from the repository any new updated or added files using git pull as seen in the images below (remember that your password is the personal access token you created in your Github account and not your actual password).

 ![](image/Image17.PNG)